gatsbyjs/gatsby/docs/contributing/docs-contributions/index.md

 ## Docs site setup instructions

 The content of the docs site mostly lives in the [docs](https://github.com/gatsbyjs/gatsby/tree/master/docs) directory.
 There are also some [examples](https://github.com/gatsbyjs/gatsby/tree/master/examples) in the repo that are referenced in docs.

-There is currently not a way for community members to build the docs site locally.
-We know this is not ideal and we're working internally on a fix.
+You can directly edit the markdown files.

 ## Changing headers